Hackathon-Big-Berlin/VERIFAI/README.md

 # AI Voice Assistant: Debate Coach & Interviewer

-This project is a real-time, interactive AI voice assistant for the ai-coustics/telli track built using the partner technologies Google Gemini, Lovable, Tavily and Gradium.
-It serves as a sophisticated conversational partner capable of conducting mock interviews, engaging in debates, and performing live fact-checking as you speak.
+This project is a real-time, voice fact checker for the ai-coustics/telli track built using the partner technologies Google Gemini, Lovable, Tavily and Gradium.
+It takes in speech using LiveKit STT and preprocesses it with ai-coustics.
+This is then run through a fact-checking pipeline utilizing Tavily for research and Google Gemini for claim extraction and finalizing the verdict of the claim.
+We use a sliding window of context so that the verdicts are sent to the frontend in real time.
+These are displayed on a modern dashboard designed using Lovable.

 ## Key Features

-* **Real-time Voice Interaction:** Ultra-low latency voice conversations powered by the LiveKit Agents framework and Deepgram.
-* **Debate Coach Mode:** Engages users in dynamic debates, providing counter-arguments, structural feedback, and logical analysis.
-* **Interview Mode:** Simulates professional interview scenarios to help users practice and refine their communication skills.
-* **Live Fact-Checking:** Automatically detects claims made during the conversation, verifies them using Tavily search, and displays the truthfulness rating instantly in the UI.
+* **Live fact checking:** Low latency voice conversations where facts can be checked live, in order to prevent the spreading of misinformation and ensure speakers give evidence-backed arguments.

 * **Live Transcript & Chat:** Real-time speech-to-text rendering visible directly in the application.

+* **Debate Coach Mode:** The user can enter debate mode and converse with a specialized debate partner, that tells gives you advice on where you went wrong in your argument and points that you should've included.
+At the end of the debate the user receieves an evaluation score which rates how the project will be run.

+* **Interview Mode:** This is for journalists that want instant feedback for when a claim is false, so that they can react instantly.
+When a claim is flagged as false, a voice notification is sent instantly and spoken out loud using the Gradium TTS plugin for LiveKit.

 ## Tech Stack

-**Frontend (Web Dashboard)**
+**Frontend**
-* Lovable
+* Lovable (CSS, TailwindCSS, React, TypeScript)

-**Backend (AI Agent)**
+**Backend**
 * Python
 * LiveKit Agents Framework
-* **LLM:** Google Gemini (`google-genai`)
+* **LLM:** Google Gemini
-* **Speech-to-Text / Audio processing:** Deepgram & Silero VAD
+* **Speech-to-Text / Audio processing:** Deepgram and ai-coustics
-* **Search / Fact-checking:** Tavily API
+* **Deep research of claims:** Tavily API
 * **TTS:** Gradium

-## Project Structure
+## Installation

-* `/src/` - The Lovable frontend.
-Contains UI components for the transcript, fact-check side-panel, debate mode toggles, and LiveKit room hooks.
-* `/backend/` - The Python AI agent environment.
-Contains the core logic for the assistant (`agent.py`), context loading, the debate coach persona, and the real-time fact-checking engine.
+### Prepare
+1. Install ```python``` and ```uv```
+1. Configure the following API keys in a ```.env ```file in the backend folder: GEMINI_API_KEY, TAVILY_API_KEY, LIVEKIT_URL, LIVEKIT_API_KEY, LIVEKIT_API_SECRET, DEEPGRAM_API_KEY, VITE_LIVEKIT_URL, VITE_LIVEKIT_TOKEN, GRADIUM_API_KEY
+3. run ```python3 -m venv venv```
+4. run ```venv\Scripts\activate```
+5. run ```pip install -e ".[dev]"```
+6. run ```npm install```
+### Run
+1. Terminal 1: ```npm run dev```
+2. Terminal 2: ```cd backend, uv run python src/agent.py dev```